PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-13 10:40:39
+Last updated: 2024-04-13 10:41:13
-Random Quote: I'm pretty much the master of handling things completely wrong. - Alex Vause
+Random Quote: Past a certain point, all the dates grow hazy and confused, and the clarity of history becomes the fog of legend.  -  Hoster Blackwood